|

 complexes.

-or hydrochloric acid is added to cobalt(II) sulphate solution the
+or hydrochloric acid is added to cobalt(II) sulfate solution the

 blue tetrachlorocobaltate(II) complex ion is formed.